The software behind our breakthrough visual guidance system.

 This depends on the size and level of detail which the object possess.
 Generally, automotive applications see acquisition times of less than 500ms for recognition, localization and data availability to the robot.

-Our applications employ our patented iterative process wherein we ensure that the pose offset data that CortexRecognition gathers is correct.
-This iterative process ensures accuracy that is only limited by the capability of the robot with which CortexRecognition system is integrated.
-Currently, there is a production scenario that CortexRecognition is used in, where a robot is performing piston stuffing with an accuracy of 100 microns.
+Our applications employ our patented iterative process where we make sure that the pose offset data that CortexRecognition® gathers is correct.
+This iterative process ensures accuracy that is only limited by the capability of the robot that CortexRecognition® is integrated.
+Currently, there is a production scenario that CortexRecognition® is used in, where a robot is performing piston stuffing with an accuracy of 100 microns.

-CortexRecognition requires only a small host of third party drivers to function fully.
-Real time output reading has not yet been achieved due to latency between the robot and the CortexRecognition software suite.
+CortexRecognition® requires only a small host of third party drivers to fully function.
+Real time output reading has not yet been achieved due to latency between the robot and the CortexRecognition® software suite.

-CortexRecognition system achieves the highest level of robustness when recognizing objects with many details.
-CortexRecognition system is least robust (in 6 degrees of freedom) when recognizing small, simple shapes that lack detail and contrast.
+CortexRecognition® achieves the highest level of robustness when recognizing objects with many details.
+CortexRecognition® is least robust (in 6 degrees of freedom) when recognizing small, simple shapes that lack detail and contrast.